gsi-upm/SmartSim/README.md

 This file is used to configure several SmartSim options such as the number of agents displayed or the path to the UbikSim server.

-This file would have the
+An example of this file would be

 ## Running SmartSim

 To run any of the SmartSim simulator we must run first UbikSim and SmartBody.
-Once the UbikSim
+Once the UbikSim simulation is started we can run with SmartBody any of the